iTryIt/laravel-PSRedis/README.md

 Just overwrite those with the values below and fill in your server info.

 ```
+	/** redisConfigName config is supported since version 2.2 */
+	'redisConfigName' => 'redis', // your redis setting key name, 'redis' for default, this would be compatible with past versions

 	'redis' => [

    		/** the name of the redis node set */